 Your New Look

-Your reconstructed breast may feel slightly firmer and look rounder or flatter than your natural breast.
-It may not have the exact same contour as your breast before mastectomy, nor will it exactly match your opposite breast.
-However, small revision surgeries performed by Dr. Zemmel at Richmond Aesthetic Surgery may improve the contour and symmetry.
+Dr. Zemmel will make every effort to create a natural, proportional breast.
+Reconstructed breasts, however, will be different from the natural breasts with which you were born.
+Your reconstructed breast may feel slightly firmer and may have a somewhat different shape than your natural breasts.
+It may not have the exact same contour as your breast before mastectomy.
+In the case of a unilateral (one-sided) breast reconstruction, your reconstructed breast may not exactly match your opposite breast.
+Therefore, a symmetry matching procedure may be necessary to obtain optimal symmetry.
+However, these small revision surgeries (“touch ups”) performed by Dr. Zemmel may improve contour and symmetry.
 These differences will generally be apparent only to you.
-Therefore, you should decide what differences you would like to change and discuss them with Dr. Zemmel.
-For most mastectomy patients, breast reconstruction dramatically improves their appearance and quality of life following surgery.
-Dr. Zemmel is involved in trying to understand how the quality of life of a woman changes after free flap surgery when compared to implant-based reconstruction through ongoing research.
+Therefore, you should decide what differences you would like to change and discuss them with your surgeon.
+For most mastectomy patients, breast reconstruction dramatically improves their appearance and quality of life following lumpectomy or mastectomy surgery.

 Most breasts reconstruction involves a series of procedures that occur over time.
 Usually, the initial reconstructive operation is the most complex.
 Follow-up surgery, or revisions, may be required to enlarge (augmentation), reduce, or lift (mastopexy) the natural breast to match the reconstructed breast.
 It is almost always performed to improve the symmetry, shape, size, and/or contour of the reconstructed breast itself.
 Often, improvements in the contour and symmetry of the reconstructed breast are accomplished by using fat grafting.
 In this procedure, fat is taken by liposuction from an area of the body (belly, thighs, buttocks) and then injected into the reconstructed breast where symmetry and contour is needed.
 These secondary procedures are outpatient procedures and rarely require the use of drains.
-The recovery time is based on the extent and complexity of the procedure, but usually rangeds from a few days to a couple of weeks.
+The recovery time is based on the extent and complexity of the procedure, but usually ranges from 5 to 10 days.

 Nipple and Areola Reconstruction

 If you choose to have your nipple reconstructed, there are different options.
-First, you can choose to have a 3-D tattoo only and no surgery at all.
+First, you can choose to have a 3-D tattoo only without surgery.
+This gives the appearance of a nipple and areolar but does not actually have a protruding nipple.
 A second option, and most common, is to use the skin of your reconstructed breast to recreate a nipple.
+This is a small outpatient procedure with little recovery time.
 This nipple bump will be the color of your reconstructed breast skin, and will not have an areola (colored portion around the nipple).
 The areola and nipple can then be colored using a tattoo.
 The tattooing can be done at Richmond Aesthetic Surgery.
 The third option is not to have a nipple reconstructed at all.
-Dr. Zemmel at Richmond Aesthetic Surgery will guide you through this decision-making process and help you reach the best decision.
+Our plastic surgeons will guide you through this decision-making process and help you reach the best decision.

 Making a Decision

 Many options are available for breast reconstruction.
-Dr. Zemmel will recommend the best options for you based on your body size, shape, medical issues, personal values, personal preference, cancer, and need for chemotherapy or radiation.
-As you consider the options recommended by Dr. Zemmel at Richmond Aesthetic Surgery, ask yourself the following questions:
+Your surgeon will recommend the best options for you based on your body size, shape, medical issues, personal values, personal preference, cancer, and need for chemotherapy or radiation.
+As you consider the options recommended by your surgeon at Richmond Aesthetic Surgery, ask yourself the following questions:

 - How do I want to look in and out of my clothes?